-If you ask any Arsenal or Tottenham fan which they think is the biggest game of the season, their reply would be one and the same: The North London Derby.
-The fact that the game would determine who would end the week in Top 4 made it even more interesting.
+If you ask any Arsenal or Tottenham fan which they think is the biggest game of the season, their reply would be one and the same; the North London Derby.
+The fact that the game would determine who would end the week in the Top 4 made it even more interesting.
 So, Arsenal’s dominant performance in the game in which they crushed Spurs 4-2 makes me super happy as a Gunner!

 There was something different about this Arsenal team when compared to the ones we’ve seen in the past couple of seasons.
-Let us take a look at some of the key factors which helped the team thrash their traditional rivals yesterday.
+Let us take a look at some of the key factors which helped the team thrash their traditional rivals that fateful day.

 1. Unai Emery

-Arsenal are unbeaten in 19 games now, and Unai Emery definitely had a huge role to play in it.
-With all due respect to Arsene Wenger, the team was in desperate need of some motivation after their shocking display last season, and Emery has been able to provide just that.
+Arsenal were unbeaten in 19 games at that point, and Unai Emery definitely had a huge role to play in it.
+With all due respect to Arsene Wenger, the team was in desperate need of some motivation after their shocking display last season, and Emery was able to provide just that.

 Lucas Torreira has been without a question Arsenal’s best signing in the last 10 years.
 He is the kind of player that fans have been asking for since Vieira left.
-And he showed why yesterday.
+And he showed why during this match.
 The way he bossed the midfield, put in crucial tackles and even carried the attack forward is a testament to how good a player he is.
-He also managed to score his first Arsenal goal yesterday, and the way he celebrated showed how much he is passionate about the club and how much he understands the importance of this fixture.
+He also managed to score his first Arsenal goal during this match, and the way he celebrated showed how much he is passionate about the club and how much he understands the importance of this fixture.
 Arsenal have indeed obtained a gem of a player in Torreira!

 5. The Fans

-Last, but not the least, are the fans themselves who were nothing short of brilliant yesterday.
+Last, but not least, are the fans themselves who were nothing short of brilliant during this match.
 The way the fans encouraged the team after going 2-1 down definitely played a huge part in them coming back strong in the second half.
-Watching them support the team in full flow really made me wish that I was back in the UK and at the Emirates Stadium yesterday!
+Watching them support the team in full flow really made me wish that I was back in the UK and at the Emirates Stadium to see it!